skborey/Newman-Report-Template/README.md

 # Newman-Report-Template
-To create modify the template for newman report.
+This template is modify from the [default template](https://github.com/postmanlabs/newman-reporter-html/blob/develop/lib/template-default.hbs).